pionl/listr-simple-tree-renderer/readme.md

 Append every indention based on corresponding level task.

+### taskIcon

+Type: `string`
+Default: `pointer`

+Icon that will be displayed next to the task name.
+Icon list in [figures](https://github.com/sindresorhus/figures/blob/master/index.js) package

 ## Spinner

 Need to show spinner?
 Use custom rendering which will clear the output before changing task.